RocksLabs/kvrocks_exporter/README.md

 ./kvrocks_exporter --version
 ```

+### Release

+All releases are done via Github Actions.
+To create a new release, create a new Release + Tag from master.
+Actions will automatically add the release artifacts and publish new docker images to Docker hub.

 ### Arguments

 These mostly match the redis exporter but with "redis" replaced with "kvrocks".
 Please note this includes the protocol version.